-Only pay money to companies who have equipment to deliver the service you need.
+Only pay money to companies who have the equipment to deliver the service you need.
 The number one complaint in the transportation world, from buses to town cars, is when people pay companies they find on the web who present as if they offer a service, but who are really brokers.
 Brokers take your money and then they try to find a company to deliver the service.
-This practice results in a lot of problems including: canceled service, lost money, and higher prices.
+This practice results in a lot of problems including canceled service lost money, and higher prices.
 Remember that brokers make money on the difference between what they charge you and the price they pay for the service.
 Their motivation may not be your safety, comfort, or even to ensure that your trip is the best it can be.

 Make sure that the quote you requested is the quote that you get.
 While this may seem simple, we see a lot of people who have issues with this.
 There are a number of things to keep in mind when you send a quote to an operator.
-Where you want to go, how many people will be going, the destination, and even the company you requested the quote from are things that should be double checked before you sign a deal.
-Things that may seem small to you, like a few added people that takes your party from 45 to 47 can derail a move if the piece of equipment the company dispatches only holds 45.
-We also see that there are times where a person is shopping for service from a certain company and they send a quote request based on their research.
+Where you want to go, how many people will be going, the destination, and even the company you requested the quote from are things that should be double-checked before you sign a deal.
+Things that may seem small to you, like a few added people that take your party from 45 to 47 can derail a move if the piece of equipment the company dispatches only holds 45.
+We also see that there are times when a person is shopping for service from a certain company and they send a quote request based on their research.
 When the quote comes back they do not notice that the quote is from a “partner” company and that what they thought they were buying may be totally different.
-Quick checks to ensure that you are working with the company you want, that the details are what you want them to be, and that the dates all line up, can be the difference between a smooth trip and a stressful situation.
+Quick checks to ensure that you are working with the company you want, that the details are what you want them to be, and that the dates all lineup, can be the difference between a smooth trip and a stressful situation.